johnttompkins/tweet-type/README.md

-# Twitter::Account::Follow
+# Twitter::Account::Tweet

 Congratulations on starting development!
 Next steps:

-1. Write the JSON schema describing your resource, `twitter-account-follow.json`
+1. Write the JSON schema describing your resource, `twitter-account-tweet.json`
-2. Implement your resource handlers in `twitter_account_follow/handlers.py`
+2. Implement your resource handlers in `twitter_account_tweet/handlers.py`

 > Don't modify `models.py` by hand, any modifications will be overwritten when the `generate` or `package` commands are run.